-In the above example, a court could reasonably find that both Tom and Bill are responsible for the accident.
+In this example, a court could reasonably find that both Tom and Bill are responsible for the accident.
 What this means for Bill’s ability to recover damages depends on the state in which the lawsuit is filed.

 Generally speaking, states follow 1 of 3 shared-fault rules: